TheoIsDumb/raga/README.md

 ![two](assets/2.webp)
 ![three](assets/3.webp)

-## Why the name?

-'പാട്ട്' (pronounced 'Paattu') is a Malayalam word that means 'song'.

-Remember, programmers are bad at naming things. 😉

 ## Disclaimer

-Paattu is not yet complete and is experimental.
+Raga is not yet complete and is experimental.
 Expect bugs.
 Please open issues if you found any.
 PRs and suggestions are welcome! 😄